ethereum/ethereum-react-components/README.md

 A library of frequently used Ethereum components.

+This project leverages [material-ui](https://material-ui.com/) and is intended for use within apps that also use material-ui.

-All available components can be found in the the project [storybook](https://ethereum.github.io/ethereum-react-components).
+All available components can be found in the project [storybook](https://ethereum.github.io/ethereum-react-components).
+The bleeding edge (`dev` branch) gets published [here](https://ethereum-react-components-dev.netlify.com/).

 WARNING: this lib is not production ready.
 All component APIs are in exploratory phases and strict semantic versioning is not yet enforced.

 ## Installation

-Our CI automatically bundles and publishes the latest production version to [npm](https://www.npmjs.com/package/ethereum-react-components) and [GitHub Releases](https://github.com/ethereum/ethereum-react-components/releases)

 ```
 yarn add ethereum-react-components